getyoti/yoti-drupal/yoti/Readme.md

 1) Log on to the admin console of your Drupal website. e.g. https://www.drupalurl.org.uk/admin
-2) Navigate to at `Modules' and Search for Yoti - you can also download the package from here.
+2) Navigate to at 'Modules' and Search for Yoti - you can also download the package from here.
 3) Install and enable the module.